huggingface/blog/optimizing-bark.md

     <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open In Colab"/>
 </a>

-🤗 Transformers provides many of the latest state-of-the-art (SoTa) models across domains and tasks.
+🤗 Transformers provides many of the latest state-of-the-art (SoTA) models across domains and tasks.
 To get the best performance from these models, they need to be optimized for inference speed and memory usage.

-The 🤗 Hugging Face ecosystem offers precisely such ready-to-use, easy-to-use optimization tools that can be applied across the board to every model in the library.
+The 🤗 Hugging Face ecosystem offers precisely such ready & easy to use optimization tools that can be applied across the board to all the models in the library.
 This makes it easy to **reduce memory footprint** and **improve inference** with just a few extra lines of code.

 In this hands-on tutorial, I'll demonstrate how you can optimize [Bark](https://huggingface.co/docs/transformers/main/en/model_doc/bark#overview), a Text-To-Speech (TTS) model supported by 🤗 Transformers, based on three simple optimizations.
-These optimizations rely solely on the 🤗 Transformers, 🤗 Optimum and 🤗 Accelerate libraries.
+These optimizations rely solely on the [Transformers](https://github.com/huggingface/transformers), [Optimum](https://github.com/huggingface/optimum) and [Accelerate](https://github.com/huggingface/accelerate) libraries from the 🤗 ecosystem.

 This tutorial is also a demonstration of how one can benchmark a non-optimized model and its varying optimizatons.